8th Pay Commission 2026: ₹69,000 Minimum Salary Demand Explained — And How to Land a Government Job

 What Is the 8th Pay Commission?

-The 8th Central Pay Commission (8th CPC) was constituted by the Government of India in November 2025, chaired by Justice Ranjana Prakash Desai.
+The 8th Central Pay Commission (8th CPC) was constituted by the Union Cabinet on January 16, 2025, chaired by former senior civil service officials.
 Pay commissions review and revise the pay structure of central government employees roughly every 10 years.
 The 8th CPC covers approximately 36 lakh (3.6 million) employees and a similar number of pensioners.

 The 7th Pay Commission (implemented 2016) used a fitment factor of 2.57, raising the minimum salary from ₹7,000 to ₹18,000.
 The 8th CPC's recommendations are expected to be implemented from January 1, 2026, with arrears paid retrospectively.